corda/corda/docs/source/network-builder.rst

 .. image:: _static/images/network-builder-v4.png

-The network you build will either be made up of local ``docker`` nodes *or* of nodes spread across Azure containers.
+The network you build will either be made up of local ``Docker`` nodes *or* of nodes spread across Azure containers.
 For each node a separate Docker image is built based on `corda/corda-zulu-4.0 <https://hub.docker.com/r/corda/corda-zulu-4.0>`_.
 Unlike the official image, a `node.conf` file and CorDapps are embedded into an image